SCOPE OF THIS CHAPTER

 - In other media, for example, tape recordings and photographs.

-Staff should also be familiar with the information published on the website of the Information Commissioner's Office (ICO), in particular the Data Protection Technical Guidance Notes:
+Staff should also be familiar with the information published on the website of the Information Commissioner's Office (ICO).

 The Act gives data subjects (2) the right of access to personal data held about them.
 It also gives them other rights, for example, the right to,

-- Prevent processing likely to cause damage or distress (Section 10 of the DPA) - Data subjects are entitled to serve a notice on the Local Authority to prevent further use of information in certain circumstances.
+- Prevent processing likely to cause damage or distress - Data subjects are entitled to serve a notice on the Local Authority to prevent further use of information in certain circumstances.
 The Department has a limited period in which to respond to the notice in order to continue to use the information.
-This is a legal process and if a section 10 notice is received staff should immediately contact the Data Protection Officer on email@example.com;
+This is a legal process and if a notice is received, staff should immediately contact the Data Protection Officer on email@example.com;

 Please note: unauthorised access to, or disclosure of, personal data could be in breach of the Council's Code of Conduct and may be considered under the Disciplinary Procedures.